RedHatNordicsSA/from-0-to-virt-hero-2024-cph/README.md

         - ReadWriteMany
       volumeMode: Filesystem
 ```
+- The oc CLI.
+- The kubevirt CLI.
+If running from macOS, you will likely need to approve the virtctl binary `xattr -dr com.apple.quarantine virtctl`.

 ### Steps

-1. Create Namespace
+1. Create a Namespace, say `webserver`

+2. Switch to the create Namespace.

-2. Create the DataVolume resource from this repo.
+3. Create the DataVolume, named `web-assets`, from this repo.

-3. Use the following command to upload your qcow2 file to the DataVolume
+4. Use the following command to upload your qcow2 file to the DataVolume
 ```shell
 virtctl image-upload dv web-assets --size=50Mi --image-path=data_disk.qcow2
 ```
-(If running from macOS, you will likely need to approve the virtctl binary `xattr -dr com.apple.quarantine`)